Ninissa91/switching_to_IT/README.md

 This is my first repository, let's learn how to use a repository
 ---
 Course1: Java
-Now let's learn Python
+Course2: Python
-Now let's learn C++
+Course3: learn C++
-Let's learn SQL
+Course4: SQL
-Let's learn ENGLISHpandas
+Course5: ENGLISH
+Course6: pandas
-Course7: Driving course
+Course7: Driving